Tram-One/tram-one/README.md

 { actionName: (state, value, actions) => newState }
 ```
 An action group is a mapping of action names (string) to functions which return
-a new value for a single store.
-Action Groups refer to a map of [store](#store)
+a new value for a single state.
+Action Groups refer to a [store](#store) of
-names (strings) to an action group.
-Usually a single app has multiple action
+state names (strings) to action groups.
+Usually a single app has multiple
-groups, which together makes the entire app state.
+action groups, which together makes the entire app state.

 You see more examples and details in the
 [`hover-engine`](https://github.com/Tram-one/hover-engine#addactionsactiongroups) project.